Sandeep Patil: Cricket career

 Another hundred followed against Sri Lanka in September but he was again out the team by the middle of the season.
 While the Indian team toured West Indies, he scored 121* in 84 balls in the second innings of the Ranji final against Karnataka.
 All his runs came in single session on the final day as Bombay was targeting a declaration.
 Patil scored 216 runs in eight matches in the Prudential World Cup including 51* in the semifinal against England.
 He scored 609 runs in the 1983–84 Ranji season, and his fourth and last Test hundred against Pakistan at Faisalabad.

 On the last day of the Delhi Test against England in December 1984, with his score on 41, Patil was caught at long on attempting a big hit off the bowling of Phil Edmonds.
-This was viewed as "throwing away his wicket" when in fact it was in his natural style of attacking batting, it triggered a collapse and India lost the match that could well have been saved.
+It triggered a collapse and India lost the match that could well have been saved.
 Patil was dropped in the next test at Kolkata as a disciplinary measure, along with Kapil Dev who also fell to a similar shot off the bowling of Pat Pocock.
-Mohammad Azharuddin who took his place scored hundreds in his first three Test matches and Patil played no more Test cricket, although Kapil Dev would return to squad.
+Mohammad Azharuddin who took his place scored hundreds in his first three Test matches and Patil played no more Test cricket.
 In 1986, he was recalled for a few more one day matches.
 He also toured England without appearing in Tests.

 Patil announced his retirement from first class cricket after appearing for Bombay against the Australians in September 1986.
 But he came back to captain the Madhya Pradesh cricket team from 1988 to 1993 with considerable success.
 One of the more notable innings was a 185 against Bombay in 1990.
 He went on to coach the India national team and the 'A' team.
 As the coach of Kenya, he guided them to an unlikely semifinal place in the 2003 World Cup.